US Officially Back In Paris Accord, Vows Climate Action - UrduPoint

 US Officially Back In Paris Accord, Vows Climate Action

-The United States on Friday officially returned to the Paris climate accord, with President Joe Biden's administration vowing to make the environmental battle a top priority
+The United States on Friday officially returned to the Paris climate accord, with President Joe Biden vowing to make the fight against global warming a top priority

-Washington, (APP - UrduPoint / Pakistan Point News - 19th Feb, 2021 ) :The United States on Friday officially returned to the Paris climate accord, with President Joe Biden's administration vowing to make the environmental battle a top priority.
+Washington, (APP - UrduPoint / Pakistan Point News - 19th Feb, 2021 ) :The United States on Friday officially returned to the Paris climate accord, with President Joe Biden vowing to make the fight against global warming a top priority.

-Exactly one month after Biden took office and immediately moved to rejoin, the world's largest economy and second largest carbon emitter was formally back in the 2015 accord aimed at confronting the planet's dangerously rising temperatures.
+A month after Biden took office, the world's largest economy and second largest carbon emitter was formally back in the 2015 global agreement aimed at confronting the planet's dangerously rising temperatures.

 The re-entry of the United States means that the Paris accord again includes virtually every country after Biden's predecessor Donald Trump made the United States the sole outlier.

-"Climate change and science diplomacy can never again be 'add-ons' in our foreign policy discussions," Secretary of State Antony Blinken said in a statement saluting the return of the United States.
+In a speech to the Munich Security Conference hours after the US formally rejoined the accord, Biden called on European countries to double down on commitments to fight climate change.

+"We can no longer delay or do the bare minimum to address climate change," Biden said.
+"This is a global existential crisis.
+We will all suffer consequences."
+Secretary of State Antony Blinken, in a statement saluting the return of the United States, said "climate change and science diplomacy can never again be 'add-ons' in our foreign policy discussions."
 "Addressing the real threats from climate change and listening to our scientists is at the center of our domestic and foreign policy priorities.
-It is vital in our discussions of national security, migration international health efforts, and in our economic diplomacy and trade talks."
-While praising the Paris accord, negotiated by former president Barack Obama, Blinken said that upcoming climate diplomacy will be crucial.
+It is vital in our discussions of national security, migration international health efforts, and in our economic diplomacy and trade talks," Blinken added, While praising the Paris accord, negotiated by former president Barack Obama, Blinken said that upcoming climate diplomacy will be crucial.

 Biden plans an April 22 climate summit to coincide with Earth Day and John Kerry, the former secretary of state and now US climate envoy, has called for the world to raise ambitions during UN climate talks in Glasgow in November.